jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 I need to do more problems that have recursive solutions.
 Leetcode should have some sort of recursion tag hopefully.
 I need to download some sort of math mindgames iPhone app.

 Did 6 easy questions and then went to do family stuff.
+Wasn't able to finish all the easy questions.

+# *August 11, 2021*

+Solved :pencil:

++ `bubble-sort` - Forgot all about this, lol.
++ `insertion-sort` - Pretty easy sort as well.
++ `selection-sort` - Reviewing more not so performant sorting methods.
+I feel like  I really only need to know quickSort and mergeSort.
+Possibly Radix.
++ `caesar-cipher-encryptor` -
++ `run-length-encoding` -
++ `generate-document` -

+Watched :eyes:

+Nothing extra

+Evaluation :trollface:

+Sorting day finally.

 # Random things I went over